mytch444/nenu/README.md

 Check out the man page.

 Look in nexec, ntime and nwindow for examples of use.
-These are useable scripts in their own right.
+These are useful scripts in their own right.

 On exit returns 0, unless escape was pressed, then returns 1.